 We ordered 1/2 a dozen raw Gulf oysters to start and man, were they ever tasty.
-So good, in fact we gobbled them up before realizing we didn’t snap a picture.
+So good, in fact we gobbled them up before realizing we didn’t snap a picture on our first visit.
+We rectified that on your second visit to the Buckhead location of this cajun spot.
 We did, however, get a picture of the crab cake from Louisiana Bistreaux.
 Had we not had the oysters to start, I’m quite certain I’d have devoured the lump crab cake, with hardly and filler, myself.
 The light mustard cream sauce atop it was just the slight tanginess it needed.

 Louisiana Bistreaux has lots of craft beers on draft or by can available.
 Monday Night, Scofflaw, and Jailhouse just to name a few.
 I had a Jailhouse Mugshot IPA which was delicious.
 If it hadn’t been for the filling portions, I’d have gotten another.
 Plus, every Tuesday is Fat Tuesday at Louisiana Bistreaux.
 They’ve got live jazz from 6 – 9 pm on Tuesdays, plus $5 drink specials.

 Jambalaya, gumbo and étouffée are obviously all on Louisiana Bistreaux’s menu.
 I’m sure they are wonderful, but can I tell you a secret?
 I’ve never been much of a fan of any of those, crawfish especially.
 So, I honed in on the Redfish Ponchartrain.
 With shrimp and lump crabmeat, served with corn maque choux and dirty rice, it sounded delicious and our server told us it was her favorite thing on the menu.